Group actions with commensurated subsets, wallings and cubings: Commensurating actions and other properties

 If the commensurated subset $A\subset X$ and the walling $\mathcal{W}$ correspond to each other under this bijection, then the pseudo-distances $d_A$ and $d_\mathcal{W}$ are equal.
 In particular, the above bijection restricts to a bijection

-\end{prop} \begin{proof} Since the stabilizer of $x$ is an open subgroup $G_x$, we have $G_xW_x=W_x$ and therefore $W_x$ is a union of right cosets of $G_x$ and thus is clopen.
+\end{prop} \begin{proof} The stabilizer $G_x$ of $x$ is an open subgroup and we have $G_xW_x=W_x$.
+Therefore $W_x$, being a union of right cosets of $G_x$, is clopen.
 Thus the bijection of Proposition \ref{can_bij} actually has the above form.
 The second statement is contained in Proposition \ref{can_bij} and the third follows. \end{proof}